JoseETeixeira/Chunk_Terrain_Godot/README.md

 ![Blocky screenshot](doc/basic_screenshot.png)

+## DOCUMENTATION

 # Instructions:

 - Clone the module, rename it to chunk_terrain and move to godot/modules folder.
 - Compile godot normally.

-## DOCUMENTATION
+- Set material and noise.
+- Assign a player.
+- Close/Open scene to see changes in editor, or just run.

 # Changelog:

-- Basic generator is working
-- 07/22/2021 - Auto-generates terrain and threads,Clean up threads
+- 07/22/2021 - Auto-generates terrain and threads,clean-up threads
+- 07/23/2021 - Player is automatically found and used once assigned.
+No scripts are needed anymore

 # TODO:
 - Generate water
 - Generate grass
 - Generate trees
+- Let clamping be optional
+- Add noise to water
+- Add noise to trees